 Think nursery rhymes and you're probably thinking of Mother Goose rhymes.

-Mother Goose rhymes have been a part of childhood for kids in English-speaking countries for more than 200 years.
+That's no surprise because Mother Goose rhymes have been a part of childhood for kids in English-speaking countries for more than 200 years.

 They're still great fun to share with babies and pre-schoolers but did you know that reading nursery rhymes to children also plays a really important part in laying the foundations for learning to read?